 Also, if you prevail in your action to foreclose, the court can award you reasonable attorney fees.
 On top of that, there is the possibility of requesting interest on the amount awarded as attorney fees.

-Releasing (or canceling) the claim of lien
+Release (or cancel) the claim of lien

 Arizona laws require that once the lien is satisfied, it is the responsibility of the lienholder to release the lien.
 They must do so within 20 days after satisfaction, or within 20 days of the request by the owner-occupant to remove an incorrectly filed lien.